cspecialblackberry/quick-chef-improvements/README.md

 ## Credits

-I collaborated with Charles Hall (github link) on this website.
+The collaborators on this website are [Charles Hall](https://github.com/cspecialblackberry) and [Casey Newman](https://github.com/caseynewman).

 ## License